dotnet/csharpstandard/standard/delegates.md

 The return type of a delegate type shall be either `void`, or output-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)).

-All the formal parameter types of a delegate type shall be input-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)).
+All the parameter types of a delegate type shall be input-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)).
 In addition, any output or reference parameter types shall also be output-safe.

 > *Note*: Output parameters are required to be input-safe due to common implementation restrictions. *end note*